Scholes can go on for two more years, says Neville

 A huge fan of Ferguson, Neville said United's recipe for success has been the right blend of youth and experience.

-"He (Ferguson) always believes in young people and gives them the opportunities," said Neville, who spent his entire career at United and captained the side for five years.
+"He (Ferguson) always believes in young people and gives them the opportunities," he said.
 "With Sir Alex Ferguson he changes the team every two years.

 "He moves the team along by introducing new players.
 He never lets the team grow old together."

+"I don't see him finishing...
+He's not changed his mentality in the last five-10 years.
+He's the same man," Neville said.

+"And he's building a new young team.
+So with the challenge that Manchester City is giving I don't see him retiring."

-(Additional reporting by Sonia Oxley in Manchester; Editing by Alan Baldwin and Ken Ferris; to query or comment on this story, email sportsfeedback@thomsonreuters.com)
+(Editing by Alan Baldwin; to query or comment on this story, email sportsfeedback@thomsonreuters.com)